UniAP2022/UniAP/README.md

 ### Voice call scenario

-In the chatting scenario, we provide audio examples of both louder perturbation(L) and quieter perturbation(Q).
-Distortion level1 is measured at the location of transmitter and Distortion level2 is measured at the location of receiver.
+In the chatting scenario, we provide audio examples of both louder perturbation (L) and quieter perturbation (Q).
+Distortion level1 is measured at the location of transmitter and Distortion level2 is measured at the location of receiving microphone, that is to say, distortion level2 represents the strength of distortion in the recorded audios.

 Origin audio (2961-960-0001 in Librispeech):